PriyanshuMallick/Truth-or-Dare/README.md

 <br/>

-The app was created by [Your Name Here] as a personal project.
+The app was created by Priyanshu Mallick as a personal project.
 The app uses the following third-party libraries:

 - flutter_launcher_icons
 - font_awesome_flutter